olm3ca/Pixel-Slate/README.md

 Now you can reboot and select CTRL+L to boot into Fedora/RisiOS or CTRL+D to boot into ChromeOS.

-### Audio
+Note: to set up audio, follow the instructions in Part 3 below.

+## Part 2: Full UEFI boot

+To proceed, you'll need to open the write protect for this machine's CR50 security chip.
+Start by [reading this wiki by MrChromebox](https://wiki.mrchromebox.tech/Firmware_Write_Protect) to understand what you'll be doing.
+For this tablet, there is really only one option: You have a SuzyQable CCD Debugging cable, or you can make one.

+- A SuzyQable CCD Debugging cable (or make your own)
+- A USB-A to USB-C adapter
+- Developer mode enabled
+- Follow the [Firmware Write Protect](https://wiki.mrchromebox.tech/Firmware_Write_Protect) section entitled "Disabling WP on CR50 Devices via CCD."
+- Verify at the end that WP has been disabled with `sudo gsctool -a -I`
+- In crosh shell, run the [UEFI Firmware Utility Script](https://mrchromebox.tech/#fwscript)
+- Make sure you save a backup of the stock firmware.

+## Part 3: Linux and Audio
-By default audio will not work at all, but by installing a custom ChromeOS kernel and copying topology and firmware files using the super helpful Eupnea audio script, the speakers and microphone now work!
+Install the distro of your choice but note: by default audio will not work on mainline kernels.
+By installing a custom ChromeOS kernel and copying topology and firmware files using the helpful [Eupnea](https://eupnea-linux.github.io/) Project's audio script, the speakers and microphone now work.

-#### Custom Kernel install
+#### Custom Kernel install - For best results, use this on Fedora or RisiOS.
+To build your own, follow the [Create your own custom kernel guide.](https://github.com/olm3ca/Pixel-Slate/blob/main/Create%20your%20own%20custom%20kernel.md)
 1. Download [this custom kernel](https://drive.google.com/file/d/1AayV-pxhpCcb4LhDQeA8mdsLi8-HVY3S/view?usp=share_link)
 2. `sudo tar xf modules.tar.xz -C /lib/modules`
 3. `sudo cp vmlinuz /boot/vmlinuz-5.10.165`